Is Your Boiler Not Working? 10 Most Common Causes of a Broken Boiler

 3).
 Faulty pump or air caught in the system.

 Boilers are made up of complex components, the inside of a boiler almost looks like the engine of a car.
-Sometimes these parts can become faulty, especially for older boilers, which then cause you to have on hot water or heating.
+Sometimes these parts can become faulty, especially for older boilers, which then cause you to have no hot water or heating.
 You’ll usually know when you have a faulty pump as it will show up as a fault code, same goes with there’s air trapped in the system.

 4).
 Low pressure.